salma-fahmy/NHA-4-139/README.md

 ## 📌 Overview

-MedCortex is a comprehensive **AI-powered clinical knowledge system** that integrates multiple AI capabilities:
+Medora is a comprehensive **AI-powered clinical knowledge system** that integrates multiple AI capabilities:

 - **RAG (Retrieval-Augmented Generation)** for answering clinical questions from NIH MedlinePlus and medical textbooks
 - **Multimodal Vision Analysis** using Gemini 3.5 Flash for interpreting lab reports, prescriptions, and medical documents